collocations.org

 the rising tide of crime

-He hasn''t the courage to swim against the political tide.
+He didn't have the courage to swim against the political tide.

 attempts to stem the tide of revolution